 The Laodicean may not necessarily say these things consciously, but his works shout to those of spiritual discernment that this is a person of severe spiritual poverty.
 The major tragedy is that he thinks he is in good standing with God, and thus he says of himself that he is wealthy, and that he has need of nothing; but in reality, Christ's judgment is that he is wretched, miserable, poor, blind, and naked.
 Look how far his judgments are from the truth.

 Now what made his judgments so bad?
 His spiritual state.
 Because he was in such a bad spiritual state, the judgment of himself was actually perverted.
 With that thought in mind, how good could your judgment be of other people, because most of us with human nature tend to be very easy on ourselves.
 The Laodicean is that way.
 His judgment of himself was perverted.
-Interestingly, one of the things Christ says is that the Laodicean is blind, and that blindness is perverting his judgment.
+Interestingly, one of the things Christ says is that the Laodicean is blind, and that blindness is perverting his judgments.
 He has a very severe lack of spiritual truth.
 He is spiritually unaware, unknowing, unobservant, uncomprehending, and heedless; and yet the context shows he is judging—actively judging himself.

 Romans 14:1-13 Receive one who is weak in the faith, but not to disputes over doubtful things.
 For one believes he may eat all things, but he who is weak eats only vegetables.
 Let not him who eats despise him who does not eat, and let not him who does not eat judge him who eats; for God has received him.
 Who are you to judge another's servant?
 To his own master he stands or falls.
 Indeed, he will be made to stand, for God is able to make him stand.
 One person esteems one day above another; another esteems every day alike.
 Let each be fully convinced in his own mind.
 He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it.
 He who eats, eats to the Lord, for he gives God thanks; and he who does not eat, to the Lord he does not eat, and gives God thanks.
 For none of us lives to himself, and no one dies to himself.
 For if we live, we live to the Lord; and if we die, we die to the Lord.
 Therefore, whether we live or die, we are the Lord's.
 For to this end Christ died and rose and lived again, that He might be Lord of both the dead and the living.
 But why do you judge your brother?
 Or why do you show contempt for your brother?
 For we shall all stand before the judgment seat of Christ.
 For it is written: "As I live, says the LORD, Every knee shall bow to Me, And every tongue shall confess to God."
 So then each of us shall give account of himself to God.
 Therefore let us not judge one another anymore, but rather resolve this, not to put a stumbling block or a cause to fall in our brother's way.

 Four times in those thirteen verses Paul uses the word "judge."
-In three of those times he urges or directly commands us not to do so anymore.
+In three of those times, he urges or directly commands us not to do so anymore.
 For him to do this, it seems pretty clear that judging was causing major problems in this Roman congregation.
 One of the things interesting in this context is that the issues the judgments were being made about did not involve anything of any major consequence doctrinally.
 They were things of major consequence in terms though of treating each other with respect and loving one another.

 Nobody knows with absolute certainty exactly what the issues were.
 A lot of guesses going around, but honest researchers will tell you they do not really know, that they are speculating when they write.
 I think that God purposely left them partly hidden so that we could see how great a little spark could grow into.
 Whatever they were, one involved dietary things, and the other the personal esteem given one day above another.
 The things covered here are the kinds of subjects that some members in some groups in the past have gotten all bent out of shape over.